 Design turns the mundane into something that’s visually stimulating, making even a walk to the corner shop interesting.

 Upon graduating in Leeds, Clay Allison worked as a creative arts technician in further education, and has also worked in galleries and event curation across the grey English Midlands.
-Clay also has a passion for photography—and loves the act of bringing life’s mundane ‘non-events’ into light, and turning them into something that has purpose and meaning.
-He has also worked for online music and culture magazine Far Out.
+Clay also has a passion for photography—and loves the act of bringing life’s, macabre, mundane ‘non-events’ into light, and turning them into something that has purpose and meaning.
 Clay loves seeing a student’s journey and post-Shillington job progression—though from meeting them for the first time all the way through to their first design role.

 What do you love about design?